Nouxx/chemins-du-melantois/docs/architecture.md

 ---

 **Structured data** lives in `src/data`.
-This folder does not contain all data, but mainly the core racePageData object and some shared variables related to navigation.
-For example, FAQ content (a set of questions and answers) is not considered structured data.
+This folder does not contain all data, but mainly the core `racePageData` object and some shared variables related to navigation.
+For example, FAQ content (a set of questions and answers) is not considered structured data because of its simplicity.
 All structured data is safely validated and parsed using Zod.

 **Images** are kept in `src/images`.
-These assets are consumed primarily by functional components.
+These assets are consumed only by functional components.

-**Design system** components are located in `src/ui`.
+**Design system** components are located in `src/components/ui`.
 These are base, purely presentational components, independent of the website’s business logic.
 They enforce consistent styling across the website and improve maintainability.
 The structure follows Atomic Design principles.

-**Functional components** are stored in `src/functional`, grouped by topic.
+**Functional components** are stored in `src/components/functional`, grouped by topic.
 These components handle the business-related content shown on the website by composing multiple pieces from the design system.
-They are used by the website page.
+They are used by website pages.

 **Website pages** are defined in `src/pages`.
 As per Astro’s architecture, this directory is responsible for routing and assembling the final pages.